 You may be paying for some of the new customers your competition does business with.

 Wait.
 What?
 I know, right.
-Let me give you a couple examples.
+Let me give you a couple of examples.

 You have a magnetic sign on your vehicle or even have your truck wrapped.
 You drive down the street and a lot of people see it.
 You have your phone number and web address in a HUGE font.
 Your business name is memorable and you have an awesome logo.